douglassimonsen/pbi_core/docs/docs/general/ecosystem.md

     pbi_server -- Uses to retrieve data from reports --> pbi_core
     pbi_server -- Uses to identify issues in reports --> pbi_ruff
     pbi_ruff -- Uses to retrieve data from reports --> pbi_core
-    pbi_core -- Used to connect with SSAS backend --> pyadomd pbi_core -- Uses to translate Prototype Query to DAX Query --> pbi_translation
+    pbi_core -- Used to connect with SSAS backend --> pbi_pyadomd
+    pbi_core -- Uses to translate Prototype Query to DAX Query --> pbi_translation
     pbi_ruff -- Uses to introspect DAX and M Queries --> pbi_parsers
 ```